 How far is the cruise port from Naples?

 Getting to the center of Naples on foot from the cruise terminal takes about 10 minutes.
 Walking is one of the easiest ways to begin exploring this amazing city, which is a designated UNESCO World Heritage Site.

-How do I travel from the Naples cruise port to Sorrento?
+How do I travel from Naples to Sorrento?

 Naples has one of the most well-connected ferry ports on the western Italian coast.
 The Naples port and ferry docks are located in the same place, so it’s easy to visit Sorrento on a ferry that departs from the Molo Beverello pier.

 The ferry takes you across the Bay of Naples on a 40-minute ride to Sorrento.
 It departs multiple times a day during the busy travel season that runs from April through October, and on weekdays only from November through March.

 Once you dock in Sorrento, you’ll have the option to climb up the steep stairs from the port to the road or take one of the many buses and taxis available at the port that will transport you uphill.

 You can also take a commuter train to Sorrento.
 Travel to the train station via taxi from the cruise terminal or catch the Alibus, which is available at the cruise port and will stop at the Stazione Centrale (train station).